Golden Water Turtle (the Four Famous Bushes)

 • Harvest Time: Spring, 2025

-• Roast Level: Medium-heavy
+• Roast Level: Medium-light to medium

 • Producer: Xiao Family